Riktastic/Axium/README.md

 _Relational data made simple_
 - SQLx-powered async database operations
 - Migration system with transactional safety
 - Connection pooling for high concurrency
+- Lower stress on the database by checking the Redis cache first

 ### **Performance Optimizations**
 _Engineered for speed at scale_